Our commitment to the environment

 Keep an eye out for the new packs over the coming months.
 And don’t worry, it’s just the sleeve design that has changed – the recipes, ingredients and careful cooking are exactly the same as ever.

 Our wooden trays can be put in your garden waste bin or compost heap.
 That said, many of our customers tell us they re-use them, for example as seed planters or serving trays!
 We’d love to see what you do with yours – do let us know at firstname.lastname@example.org

 We’ve switched our ceramic pots from white clay to red clay, which uses 50% less energy.
 For the non-potters among you, red clay only has to be fired once, rather than twice, making it 50% more energy-efficient.

-Being made of pottery, our ramekins are recyclable in the hardcore section of your local tip, and many charity shops and animal rescue charities take them, too.
+Being made of pottery, our ramekins are also recyclable in the hardcore section of your local tip.

 Or why not reuse them as plant pots for herbs, dishes for nibbles or dips, or as cooking dishes for individual Yorkshire puddings, shepherd’s pies – or even apple crumbles?

 These can be recycled with your usual everyday household paper and cardboard.